TScafeJR/mcp/README.md

 # @tscafejr/mcp

-MCP servers by TScafeJR, distributed as a single npm package with one bin per server.
+MCP servers I use across projects distributed as a single npm package with one bin per server.

 ## Installation (consumers)